 When you compare the price of car insurance, it's important to explore every option so that you'll get the coverage you need at a price you can afford.
-Here are five tips for getting the best car insurance price.

 1. Shop around

-2. Adjust the policy
+2. Adjust your policy

 If a company quotes their best car insurance price and it's slightly outside your range, you may lower it by making small changes.
 A higher deductible on your vehicle, for example, may lower your rate.
 Keep in mind though, that if you were to file a claim, your out-of-pocket expenses could increase.